hfcRed/Player-Tracker/README.md

 * Copy the parameters of each Tracker from "Tracker Parameters" to your own VRC Parameters List.
 * Create a sub menu in your VRC Menu List and drag in "Tracker Menu".

 **Desktop Installation**

 * Follow all steps mentioned in the "VR Installation" guide.
 * Select "PLayer Finder" and drag your head bone into the Parent Constraint Source, replacing the wrist bone.
-* Open "Constraint Settings" and unlock it.
+* Open "Constraint Settings" and unlock them.
 * Change "Rotation At Rest" to 90 degrees on the X Axis.
+* Lock the Constraint Settings.